-So what do you do?
-Night weaning before your toddler gives it up on his own is a big undertaking, and you may be intimidated by starting (I know I have been!).
+So how do you do it?
+Night weaning before your toddler decides to give it up on his own is a big undertaking.
+There’s likely going to be some protest!

-(By the way, if you’re wanting to wean entirely, check out gentle weaning tips for toddlers instead.)
+(By the way, if you’re wanting to wean from breastfeeding entirely, check out gentle weaning tips for toddlers instead.)

-That’s why I’m here to help you learn when to night wean, how to night wean, and how to know if the process isn’t working.
+That’s why I’m here to help you learn when to wean off of night feedings, how to gently night wean, and how to know if the process isn’t working.

 One of the most important things to remember is that, at least in Western countries, we have a really skewed perception of how baby and toddler sleep “should” be.